teleport-cop/teleport-github-actions-provisioning/README.md

 # Secure provisioning of Teleport targets with Github Actions

 This repository is an example of using Teleport Machine ID with Github Actions, to securely provision Teleport targets.
-It includes the Actions workflow, as well as some example Terraform code for provisining a server to AWS.
+It includes the Actions workflow, as well as some example Terraform code for provisioning a server to AWS.

 By running this workflow, you can provision a server which will automatically join itself to your Teleport cluster, without any hardcoded secrets.